-The vehicle ahead symbol is in the instrument cluster.
+The vehicle ahead symbol is in the instrument cluster and HUD display.

 The vehicle ahead symbol only displays when a vehicle is detected in your vehicle's path moving in the same direction.

 If this symbol is not displaying, ACC will not respond to or brake to vehicles ahead.